Tips for buying a Portable Classroom

 I enjoy helping public and private schools across the nation make smart decisions and save money renting or buying portable classrooms.
 So whenever I get a new phone call or email with a question about using a portable classroom I usually write a post and share my advice with as many readers as possible.

-My latest call came from a private school owner who was trying to find a portable classroom big enough to accommodate two classrooms each for twenty students.
+Recently, I recieved a call from a private school owner who was trying to find a portable classroom big enough to accommodate two classrooms each for twenty students.
 During the call we discovered some cost saving ideas – here are the questions, answers and my comments from the conversation:

 Q: Do you need all of this classroom space under one roof or can you utilize two portables?

 A: Actually, we prefer under one roof but the area we have to install the portable is an odd shape.